cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 with `Cypress.Commands.add('mount', ...)`.

-If you set up your app using the automatic configuration wizard, a basic `cy.mount` command will have been created in your support file.
+If you set up your app using the automatic configuration wizard, a basic `cy.mount()` command will be imported for you in your support file from one our supported frameworks.
 You can customize that command to fit your needs.
 See the [Mount API](/api/commands/mount) guide for more information.